Deformations of the connected sum of Gorenstein algebras: Filtered deformations

 0.2 cm For the second map, consider the following pull-back diagram induced by Lemma \ref{cartesian-eq}.

 By Lemma \ref{graded-structure-T1} we conclude that there is a surjection on the tangent spaces and an injection on obstructions.
-Henceforth, the conditions for Theorem \ref{fantechi-manetti} are satisfied, and we obtain smoothness. \end{proof} \begin{lem} If $(T^1_B)_{<0}$ vanishes, $\Hilb^{\geq 0}_{[B]}$ are $\Hilb_{[B]}$ are smoothly equivalent. \end{lem} \begin{proof} By Lemma \ref{lem-cruc}, we know that $\Def^{\geq 0}(B) \to \Def(B)$ is smooth.
+Henceforth, the conditions for Theorem \ref{fantechi-manetti} are satisfied, and we obtain smoothness. \end{proof} \begin{lem} Let $B$ be a graded $\kk$-algebra of finite type.
+If $(T^1_B)_{<0}$ vanishes, $\Hilb^{\geq 0}_{[B]}$ are $\Hilb_{[B]}$ are smoothly equivalent. \end{lem} \begin{proof} By Lemma \ref{lem-cruc}, we know that $\Def^{\geq 0}(B) \to \Def(B)$ is smooth.
 Let us consider the following diagram

 This way, we get that both $\Hilb^{\geq 0}_{[B]}$ and $\Hilb_{[B]}$ are smooth over $\Def(B)$. \end{proof}

 \begin{remark} Note that, in the setting of Lemma \ref{smoothly-eq}, the functors $\Hilb^{\geq 0}_{[B]}$ and $\Hilb_{[B]}$ are smoothly equivalent, but the natural immersion $\Hilb^{\leq 0}_{[B]}\to \Hilb_{[B]}$ is not necessarily smooth.
 It can happen that the negative tangent space $(T^1_B)_{<0}$ vanishes, but there are non-trivial negative embedded deformations.
 In that case, the map $\Hilb^{\geq 0}_{[B]} \to \Hilb_{[B]}$ cannot induce surjection on the tangent spaces.
 In particular, the natural map is not smooth. \end{remark}